We know, getting declined can suck...

 Brands also love seeing original content, so mix it up with different creative formats, experiment with new ideas and just be yourself – everyone else is taken!

-3. too many sponsored posts
+3. Too many sponsored posts

 Brands want to work with everyday people, not billboard feeds – they don’t want to be competing for attention wedged between loads of other sponsored posts.

 When choosing which influencers to work with, they'll usually take a look at your feed, so make sure you're spacing out branded content with beautiful organic posts.
 As a general rule, it's a 1:4 ratio - meaning it's wise to publish three organic pics or clips for every sponsored post.
-Even that's all in one day!

-4. You Haven't Followed the Brief
+4. You haven't followed the brief

 We see SO many stunning submissions get declined simply because they haven’t followed the brief.

-As a rule of thumb, avoid including other brands in your content, pay close attention to the campaign do’s and don’ts and follow the brief specifications to a tee - there’s no sense missing out on approvals and $$$ simply because you didn’t read the brief carefully enough!
+As a rule of thumb, avoid including other brands in your content, pay close attention to the campaign dos and don’ts and follow the brief specifications to a tee - there’s no sense missing out on approvals and $$ simply because you didn’t read the brief carefully enough!

 Sometimes, getting declined has absolutely nothing to do with you or your content – it might just be bad luck.

-All TRIBE campaigns have a limited budget, so getting your post approved can often be first in best dressed.
+All TRIBE campaigns have a limited budget, so getting your post approved can often be first, in best dressed.
 It can pay to check how many days a campaign has left, but keep in mind that brands can sometimes approve posts like crazy towards the end!
 The safest bet is to get your submissions in early.

 At the end of the day, there’s no one better to give influencer advice than our top influencer herself.
 Here’s Bec’s top tip on managing declines: